Ig-Saad/bmad-test-repo-003/docs/brief.md

 **The Gap:** BMad v6 provides revolutionary AI-driven agile workflows with 12 specialized agents, scale-adaptive intelligence, and proven 4-phase methodology, but it's primarily accessible through IDEs using markdown files, creating multiple barriers for non-technical users: (1) IDEs are "too technical" (as evidenced in GTM team feedback), (2) markdown format is unfamiliar to business users who work natively in .doc/.docx, .xlsx, PDF, and design tools like Figma, and (3) v6's sophisticated agent orchestration and scale-adaptive workflows are inaccessible to stakeholders who need web-based interfaces.
 This forces upstream stakeholders to either avoid using BMad v6's proven methodologies or struggle with both unfamiliar technical interfaces and foreign document formats, missing the benefits of scale-adaptive intelligence and specialized agent expertise.

-**Format Disconnect:** Business stakeholders create specifications in Word documents, Excel spreadsheets, PowerPoint presentations, and Figma designs, while developers need markdown files and code-based artifacts.
-The lack of seamless format translation creates manual conversion overhead, version control issues, and information loss during handoffs.
+**Interface Disconnect:** Business stakeholders create specifications in Word documents, Excel spreadsheets, PowerPoint presentations, and Figma designs, while developers need markdown files and code-based artifacts.
+The lack of accessible document viewing and editing capabilities in web-based platforms creates manual conversion overhead, version control issues, and information loss during handoffs.

 **Impact:** This disconnect results in specification quality issues, increased downstream rework, delayed time-to-market, and inefficient handoffs between business and technical teams.
 Organizations lose the transformative benefits of BMad v6's scale-adaptive intelligence, specialized agent expertise, and proven 4-phase methodology because both the sophisticated tooling and document formats aren't accessible to the people who need to orchestrate complete project delivery.